 - A demonstrated commitment to achieving a just and sustainable society.

 AC members are appointed by the AASHE Board in consultation with the AASHE Executive Director.
 Appointments are drawn from those who submit an application in response to an annual call for volunteers or whom are nominated by an AASHE Affiliate Network.
 Prospective AC members must be affiliated with an AASHE member organization or a STARS Partner organization when they apply.

 The term of service for AC members is two years and is renewable.
 Terms are staggered to avoid a complete turnover every two years.
 In the event that an AC member leaves an AASHE member organization during their term, they may choose to complete the remainder of their term.

 The AC is facilitated by an AASHE staff liaison in conjunction with a liaison from the AASHE Board of Directors appointed as per Board of Director policies and procedures for committee appointments.

-Applications to join the Advisory Council are being accepted until Oct.
-23.
+Applications to join the Advisory Council are currently closed and will open fall 2018.